Hunter-Jpg/.github/profile/README.md

   <sub>
   We are a small team of developers based in Norway 🇳🇴
 <br>
-    Our primary focus lies in projects that are web-based.
+    Our primary focus lies in web-based projects.
      </sub>
 </p>
 <br>